Bolide-AI/mcp/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
-Here's how you can help improve DataRouteMCP.
+Here's how you can help improve BolideAIMCP.

 ## Local development setup